halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

 - **Role**: Valgrind is a runtime analysis tool used in nlohmann/json to run the test binaries under a memory checker in order to detect leaks and invalid memory accesses.
 According to the quality assurance documentation and the CMake setup, the test suite can be executed under Valgrind via the `JSON_Valgrind` CMake option, which configures CTest to run the tests with Valgrind and to treat reported memory errors as test failures (using options such as `--leak-check=full` and a non-zero `--error-exitcode`).
 - **Potential Misbehaviours**: Valgrind can miss some memory errors or report false positives.
 It also slows down execution significantly, so runs may use smaller inputs or be executed less frequently.
 - **Severity**: High - Memory errors, invalid accesses, or leaks are critical, and if Valgrind fails to reveal them and they are not caught by other tools, they can affect applications using nlohmann/json.
-- **Detectability**: High - Valgrind’s limitations are partly mitigated because the same test suite is also run with compiler sanitizers (e.g. AddressSanitizer).
+- **Detectability**: High - Valgrind's limitations are partly mitigated because the same test suite is also run with compiler sanitizers (e.g. AddressSanitizer).
 - **Mitigation**:
   - Valgrind is used alongside compiler sanitizers, fuzzing (including OSS-Fuzz), and a high-coverage unit test suite.
   - Memory related findings from Valgrind or sanitizers are treated as defects and, where appropriate, fixed and covered by regression tests.